 Time: Everyday 10am to 9pm

 BTS: Chit Lom Station (Same directions as Pratunam Market.
 Take a left at the junction of Pratunam onto Soi Petchaburi and walk for 5 minutes.
-Pantip will be on your left.), or Ratchathewi Station (Exit 4.
+Pantip will be on your left.) or Ratchathewi Station (Exit 4.
 Turn right toward Soi Petchaburi and walk for 10 minutes toward Baiyoke Tower.
 Pantip will be on your right).
-It would be a better idea to take a taxi or tuk-tuk from either of these stations.
+It would be best to take a taxi or tuk-tuk from either of these stations.

 Bus: 113, 512